floswald/NumericalMethods/website/hw5.md

 **So, what's to do?**

-* Watch the 45 minute video of Fedor [here](https://itempool.com/floswald/c/DjF2Xh6FaSg).
+* Watch the 45 minute video of Fedor [here](https://youtu.be/Yo69tlKKplY).
 It's full of relevant info beyond the Rust model at hand.
-* Watch out!
-The video is spiked with simple questions to make sure you get the main ideas.